oyamist/om-ranger/README.md

-# OM-Ranger - An IR Ranging Visual Assistance Support Cane
+# OM-Ranger - An Infrared Visual Assistance Support Cane
 Support canes used by the blind have a major drawback in that they can whack people from behind unintentionally.
 This is clearly awkward for both the blind and the sighted.